oliver-reardon/oliver-reardon.github.io/content/posts/ndjson-event-buffered-transport-daemon/index.md

 ## Solution Overview

 Because RemoteLogging and Apple's Unified Logging did not satisfy our requirements, we elected to introduce the lightweight endpoint log processor and forwarder [Fluent Bit](https://fluentbit.io/) in conjunction with [`newsyslog`](https://man.freebsd.org/cgi/man.cgi?newsyslog) for rotation of source logs.
 When devices are offline, events are logged locally in NDJSON format and periodically rolled over using newsyslog to prevent uncontrolled disk growth.
 When connectivity is restored, Fluent Bit automatically ships these events to the configured API endpoint with the required authentication and HTTP headers.

+#### Why NDJSON

+NDJSON (newline-delimited JSON) is intentionally used instead of a traditional JSON array because it allows each event to be written as a single, atomic line to disk.
+This makes the log file safely append-only, trivial to rotate, and easy for tail-based collectors like Fluent Bit to process without requiring full file reads or stateful parsing.
+Each line is independently valid JSON, enabling reliable recovery and replay across restarts and rotations.

 ### Data Flow